Posted on 30th October 2018 by Callum

 De-Emphasize Quiet – Your brain and ears do something called “Simultaneous Masking”.
 This allows you to focus on a loud sound over the top of a background of quieter sounds.
 Think about having a conversation in a busy bar/ restaurant.
 You can still chat over the background noise.
 Mp3s remove some of the quieter sounds in the mix.
 These sounds don’t need to be encoded in such detail, as your brain largely ignores them anyway.

 Temporal Masking – Your brain does a similar thing with sounds that occur a few milliseconds apart, and you only ‘hear’ the loudest of the two.
 Your hearing works on a kind of latency, running around 30ms behind reality.
 This is like the processing time for your brain, and means that you focus on the most important sounds from the last 30ms.
-Doing this on an Mp3 means removing some of the much quiet sounds around a louder one.
+Doing this on an Mp3 means removing some of the much quieter sounds around a louder one.

 Minimum Audition Threshold – Quiet sounds are just that – very quiet.
 This means the encoder can save much less of the data for a quiet sound as we aren’t going to hear much of it anyway!